baiway/Python-lessons/lesson3/README.md

 # Conditional logic
 To write responsive programs, we need to use conditional logic.
-The general structure of conditional statements in Python is as follows:
+See the example below.
 ```python
 x = 5
 y = 3